Seneca-BSA/bsa/docs/ses250/lab-project.md

 1. You may work in groups of up to 2 members.

-1. Design a series RC circuit that will filter out noise above 1kHz but not signal below 1kHz (ie. the cutoff frequency should be within 10% of 1kHz).
+1. Design a series RC circuit that will filter out noise above 2kHz but not signal below 2kHz (ie. the cutoff frequency should be within 10% of 2kHz).
 You can use any of the resistors and capacitors you have in your lab kit.

-1. Apply a signal with a 2V DC offset with a 1kHz 1Vpp triangular (saw) wave to simulate noise to your circuit.
+1. Apply a signal with a 3V DC offset with a 2kHz 1Vpp triangular (saw) wave to simulate noise to your circuit.
 Remember the function generator should be set to High-Z mode.

-1. Using the DSO, demostrate that the 1kHz 1Vpp noise is reduced to at least 70.7% after passing through your circuit (ie. show the raw signal with noise and the filtered signal).
+1. Using the DSO, demostrate that the 2kHz 1Vpp noise is reduced to at least 70.7% of the original level after passing through your circuit (ie. show the raw signal with noise and the filtered signal).

 1. Document your procedure and result in a lab report.